What do the Governors do?

 Can you find this in our school?

-The Governing Body was reconstituted on 9 March 2015.
-There are now four governors elected by the school's parents, one is appointed by the local authority, one is elected by staff, and the Headteacher is also a Governor.
-In addition the Governing Body can appoint up to ten Co-opted governors.
-At present we have nine Co-opted Governors, including one from the support staff.
-Further appointments will be made to recruit the necessary skills to the governing body.
+The Governing Body reconstituted on 1 October 2019.
+There remain four Governors elected by the school's parents, one is appointed by the Local Authority, one is elected by staff and the Headteacher is also a Governor.
+In addition, the Governing Body can appoint up to seven Co-opted Governors, including one from Support staff.
+If vacancies arise, further appintments wil be made to recruit the necessary skills to the Governing Body.
 Please contact the PA to the Governing Body regarding vacancies.

 The full Governing Body meets formally five times a year.
 It has three full time committees: Standards (which looks at pupil progress class by class), Resources (which considers financial, staff and premises matters) and Inclusion (which is responsible for Special Educational Needs and Safeguarding).
 Resources and Inclusion both meet three or more times a year.
 Standards meet twice a year, and in addition to the committee meetings a separate ‘Chair’s Briefing’ is held with the Chair and Assistant Heads.
 The Governing Body also has an ad hoc pay committee which reviews the application of the Pay and Performance Management policies and also sets payscales for senior staff.

 Who are the Governors? find out more here.

 To find out more about the Governing Body activities you can read our meeting updates where you can also see which Governors attended.